 We have heard powerful arguments on all sides of the House—I thank the noble Lord, Lord Cormack, for his speech, which allowed me to say “all sides of the House”—of how devastating it can be for families to be separated from close family members and the desperate measures some are forced to take to escape the dreadful situation they find themselves in.
 As we heard from my noble friends Lady Ludford and Lord Paddick, the Government place great store on family values so I hope they will give serious consideration to the very measured asks in the Bill.

 I wanted to speak in this debate for two reasons.
-First, one of the hardest things I had to listen to was a mother describing having to make the choice between staying in a dangerous situation with her very young children or fleeing to safety with them.
-The price of safety was to leave behind a young daughter, because our rules say that as an over 18 year-old she is adult and old enough to fend for herself.
-I have three children all in their early twenties.
+First, one of the hardest things I have to listen to was a mother describing having to make the choice between staying in a dangerous situation with her very young children or fleeing to safety with them.
+The price of safety was to leave behind a young daughter, because our rules say that as an over-18 she is adult and old enough to fend for herself.
+I have three children all in their early 20s.
 I utterly disagree that they have the ability to fend for themselves, even in London.
 The thought of a young girl on her own without the protection even of her close family in a conflict zone is a chilling one, but that is the choice parents are being asked to make.

 The second reason is the example of a young Eritrean I met in the Calais camp, in the Jungle.
 He was on his own, having left home at the age of 15 to flee the oppressive regime there.
 He wanted to join his uncle in the UK, but this is against the rules.
 He, like many of the others in northern France, was reduced to playing refugee roulette, trying his luck every night through dangerous and illegal means instead.
 As the noble Lord, Lord Dubs, said, we are talking about only a very small number of children who are unaccompanied and alone in northern France and other parts of Europe.
 It would not take very much on our part to fulfil our own legal obligations—the Government’s own legal obligations—to bring 480 Dubs children to the UK.